 Go to PagerDuty → Configuration → Properties.

-Enter your PagerDuty account URLs as per the example and paste in your API Key from the previous steps.
+Enter your PagerDuty account URL, the default PagerDuty user ID, and the REST API endpoint URL (https://api.pagerduty.com) per the example below and paste in your API key from the previous steps.
 It is also suggested that you change the security key to a long unique string.
 This key is required for all webhook URLs.

 Validate that the integration works by clicking on Configuration → Test API Connection.
 You should get a